galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 priority: 3
 questions:
 - How can I run a tool with multiple parameter values?
-- Do I have to enter the parameter values manually each time when I want to check a new value?
+- Do I have to enter parameter values manually each time I want to check a new value?
 - What tools can take multiple values at once and iterate over them?

 objectives:
-- Get familiar with Scanpy Parameter Iterator
+- Execute the Scanpy Parameter Iterator
 - Recognise what tools you can use Parameter Iterator with
-- Become confident in working on dataset collections
+- Operate tools working on dataset collections
-- Compare the plots resulting from different parameters values
+- Compare plots resulting from different parameters values

 requirements:
 -